List of Lithuanian gods and mythological figures

-The list of Lithuanian gods is reconstructed based on scarce written sources and late folklore.
+The list of Lithuanian gods is based on scarce written sources and late folklore.
+Many of them were outright invented.
 Lithuania converted to Christianity in 1387, but elements of Lithuanian mythology survived into the 19th century.
 The earliest written sources, authored by foreigners and Christians, only briefly mention the Lithuanian gods.
 Beginning in the 16th century, the pagan religion received more attention from authors, but often their accounts were confused, contradictory, and heavily influenced by various religious agendas.
 Collection and recording of folklore began in the 19th century, by which time the pagan mythology had become fragmented and mixed with Christian traditions.
 The cults of old deities transformed into folklore (individual tales, myths, songs, etc.) without associated rituals.
-Because of such difficulties obtaining data, there is no accepted list of Lithuanian gods.
+Because of such difficulties in obtaining data, there is no accepted list of Lithuanian gods.
 Different authors present wildly contradictory reconstructions of the Lithuanian pantheon.

 Names from folklore myths and legends

 This section includes the names of gods, divine or demonic beings, and other personages from Lithuanian myths, legends, folklore, and fairy-tales.